Cat and Dog Ultrasounds in Annapolis, Hunt Valley, and Columbia, MD

 Cat and Dog Ultrasounds in Annapolis, Towson, and Columbia, MD

 Ultrasonography is one of the most common forms of diagnostic imaging technology used in the veterinary industry.
 This non-invasive, pain-free technique involves using a device/machine that sends sound waves into a targeted area of the body.
 The echoes from these waves then produce a moving image of the internal organs in real time.

-Here at Atlantic Veterinary Internal Medicine & Oncology, we offer advanced pet ultrasound services at all three of our facilities in Annapolis, Towson, and Columbia, MD.
+Here at Atlantic Veterinary Internal Medicine & Oncology, we offer advanced cat and dog ultrasound services at all three of our facilities in Annapolis, Towson, and Columbia, MD.
 These include abdominal and thoracic (chest) ultrasounds as well as ultrasound-guided fine needle aspiration and needle biopsy services.
 Our highly skilled specialists perform ultrasounds to allow for the most accurate diagnoses and most effective treatment.
 To make an appointment, call us in Annapolis at (410) 224-0121, Towson at (410) 828-0911 or Columbia at (410) 441-3304.

 Why Pets Need Ultrasounds

 A veterinarian may recommend an ultrasound for a pet for a number of reasons, including:

 - Abnormal blood work